ssfinney/Honeypot-Analyzer/README.md

 ***This is alpha software and is under construction.
 Use at your own risk.***

+**This software isn't functional and is therefore deprecated.
+For a better, open-source log management tool, see [Logstash](http://www.logstash.net).**

 ## Table of Contents<a name="table_of_contents"></a>
 * [Introduction & Description](#introduction)